Corrections, discrepancies, and advice

 Employees are reminded that investment changes will apply to the full accumulated balance and any contributions received going forward.

-Employees can also track performance at fund level by using our Fund Centre tool and by viewing the fund factsheets and investment reports.
+Employees can also track performance at fund level by using our Fund Centre tool (we’ll share the link soon) and by viewing the fund factsheets and investment reports

 - Low Growth Fund